-These days it is not easy to find an online marketing tool that combines advanced features and relatively low price for starters.
+These days it is not easy to find an online marketing tool that combines advanced features and relatively low prices for starters.

 Email marketing tools often don’t have a free plan or their lite plan is too expensive to start for a small business.
 Some tools offer a free plan but usually, it is limited with only basic features.